MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/includes/environment-reprovision.md

 ### Database refresh and Cloud Scale Units

-As part of databsae refresh, scale unit channel databsae records (in the Channel Database form) cannot be moved across environments since they represent environment specific configuration.
+As part of database refresh, scale unit channel database records (in the Channel Database form) cannot be moved across environments since they represent environment specific configuration.

 For **Cloud Scale Units**, you can regenerate the channel database record by issuing a re-deployment of your scale units in LCS.
 Please see [Database refresh and Cloud Scale Units](../deployment/Initialize-Retail-Channels.md#Database refresh-and-Cloud-Scale-Units).